 U of T St. George

 Undergraduate students live in one of the seven college residences or in Chestnut Residence.
 Graduate students and second-entry professional faculty students live in Graduate House.
 Both undergraduate and graduate students live in University Family Housing.

 The individual residence offices are well suited to support residence-specific inquiries about residence offers and accommodation styles, as well as questions from their current residents.

-See our Residence Comparison Chart (PDF) and the detailed residence descriptions for St. George campus (PDF) for information on eligibility, costs, locations, move-in dates, features, accessibility and contacts all in one place!
+See our Residence Comparison Chart (PDF), Residence Map (PDF) and detailed residence descriptions for St. George campus (PDF) for information on eligibility, costs, locations, move-in dates, features, accessibility and contacts all in one place!